ShimantoRahman/empulse/README.md

 Empulse is a package aimed to enable value-driven analysis in Python.
 The package implements popular value-driven metrics and algorithms in accordance to sci-kit learn conventions.
-This allows the measures to seamlessly integrate into existing ML workflows..
+This allows the measures to seamlessly integrate into existing ML workflows.

 ## Installation